top of page

 Chronic Illness Management

 Managing chronic illness is much more than it seems.
-It's not just keeping up with medications (which is a lot for most) or drinking enough water.
-Chronic illness management is a lot of work and it consists of a rotation of keeping communication with your healthcare team, up keeping your lifestyle (nutrition, activity etc), identifying symptoms + triggers and try to find techniques to manage them.
+It's not just keeping up with medications (which is a lot) or drinking enough water.
+Chronic illness management is a lot of work, and it consists of a rotation of keeping communication with your healthcare team, upkeeping your lifestyle (nutrition, activity, etc), identifying symptoms + triggers and trying to find techniques to manage them.

 Chronic illness management looks different for everyone, which is why I created a list of websites to help those of you who are searching for guidance.